WSU-kduncan/ceg3120-cicd-chaizedelo25/README-CI.md

   - To validate  this is working from the container side that's where the  ```ng serve --host 0.0.0.0``` command comes into play.

-  - To validate this is working on the host side run curl localhost:4200 in a new terminal side, now since this is being run on an AWS instance the curl localhost should be ```curl localhost:4200``` iand making sure security groups allow port 4200 connections are important too.
+  - To validate this is working on the host side run curl localhost:4200 in a new terminal side, now since this is being run on an AWS instance the curl localhost should be ```curl localhost:4200``` and making sure security groups allow port 4200 connections are important too.